Movie Locations In Paris

 The romantic “Moulin Rouge!”

-Baz Lurhmann’s beautiful film takes place in the Moulin Rouge, the most famous cabaret of Paris that is located on 82, Boulevard de Clichy, on the 18th district in Montmartre.
+Baz Lurhmann’s beautiful film takes place in the Moulin Rouge, the most famous cabaret of Paris (Read our article about cabaret shows in Paris) that is located on 82, Boulevard de Clichy, on the 18th district in Montmartre.
 Therefore it is the most famous movie location in Paris.

 The movie narrates the love story between Christian (Ewan MacGregor), a young English writer, and cabaret actress and courtesan Satine (Nicole Kidman) during the end of the 19th century.
 There are no courtesans anymore in the Moulin Rouge, but you can still enjoy the representation of the “French Can-Can” dance, as seen in the movie.